r2dbc/r2dbc.github.io/z004-resources.md

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/sUXKDGt3QRk" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

-# Monthly Call
+# Monthly Calls

-The R2DBC working group meets every 1st Friday of a Month at 6:30AM PT (USA Pacific)/9:30AM ET (USA Eastern)/3:30PM CET (Central European) time.
+The R2DBC working group meets on the 1st Friday of each month at 6:30 AM PT (USA Pacific) / 9:30 AM ET (USA Eastern) / 3:30PM CET (Central European) time.
-Join the call if you want to participate.
+If you'd like to participate, join the call!
-Meeting minutes and preparation material is available from the [mailing list](https://groups.google.com/forum/#!forum/r2dbc).
+Meeting minutes and preparation material are available on the [mailing list](https://groups.google.com/forum/#!forum/r2dbc).

 Join using your computer or smartphone via: